Beneficial Electrification and Renewable Energy for the Smart Grid of Tomorrow

 Electricity is becoming cleaner at an impressive rate, and the time is right to electrify everything.
 Whether it comes from residential solar systems or our growing asset of utility-scale renewable energy systems, clean power will flow into an increasingly electrified world of devices.

-The beauty of strategic electrification is that as electricity becomes cleaner, so will everything we do with it.
+The beauty of beneficial electrification is that as electricity becomes cleaner, so will everything we do with it.
 Electric cars are cleaner to drive than any gas cars pretty much everywhere in the US, and they’re only getting cleaner.

 As utilities invest more into renewable energy infrastructure, electricity will steadily use less fossil fuel per kilowatt-hour of energy produced.
 If we power our grid with 100% renewable energy, we can nearly eliminate greenhouse gas emissions altogether by electrifying everything under the sun.